Environmental Informatics Faculty Profiles

 Associate Research Scientist

 I am an ecologist who combines field and geospatial data and methods to study the pattern and process of ecological systems, biodiversity and health.
 I also strive to build bridges between science and social science.
 What motivates my work is recognition of the complexity of the relationship of humans and ecological systems.
 These relationships and their emergent properties can be studied at different spatial scales and levels of biological organization.
-Knowledge gained from field studies, geospatial data, and analysis can be used to build models that help scientists and to understand the implications of human actions on the social and natural systems of which they are a part and particularly on health of ecosystems and people.
+Knowledge gained from field studies, geospatial data, and analysis can be used to build models that help scientists and to understand the implications of human actions on the social and natural systems of which they are a part and particularly on health of people and ecosystems.

 Research interests focus on land use change and its effects on ecosystems and on human vulnerability.
 This work connects a computer-based simulation (e.g., agent-based modeling) of land-use-change processes with GIS and remote sensing based data on historical patterns of landscape change and social surveys.
 We are working to couple these models with GIS-based data and other models to evaluate consequences of change.
 We are also working to understand the ways in which land-use decisions are made.
 Collaborative research investigate the effects of spatial and social neighborhoods on the physical and social risks on human health.